 Here kind schemas (kscm) classify kind terms while kinds classify type terms.
 There are variables at all three levels: kind-schema variables z, kind variables k, and type variables t.
-We have an external constant Kscm classifying all
+We have an external constant Kscm classifying all the kind schemas; essentially, TL has an additional level above kscm, of which Kscm is the sole member.

 A good way to comprehend TL is to look at its five Π constructs: there are three at the kind level and two at the kind-schema level.
 We use a few examples to explain why each of them is necessary.
-Following the tradition, we use arrow terms (e.g., $\kappa_1 \rightarrow \kappa_2$) as a syntactic sugar for the non-dependent Π terms (e.g., $\Pi t : \kappa_1 . \kappa_2$ is non-dependent if t does not occur free in κ_2).
+Following the tradition, we use arrow terms (e.g., $\kappa_1 \to \kappa_2$) as a syntactic sugar for the nondependent Π terms (e.g., Πt : κ_1 . κ_2 is nondependent if t does not occur free in κ_2).

-- Kinds Πt : κ. κ' and κ → κ' are used to typecheck the type-level function λt : κ. τ and the corresponding application form τ1 τ2.
-Assuming Ω and Nat are inductive kinds (defined later) and Prime is a predicate with kind schema Nat → Kind, we can write a type term such as λt : Ω. t which has kind Ω → Ω, a type-level arithmetic function such as plus which has kind Nat → Nat → Nat, or the universally quantified proposition in Section 2.2 which is represented as the kind Πt:Nat.Prime(t) → Prime(g(t)). - Kinds Πk : u. κ and u → κ are used to typecheck the type-level kind abstraction λk : u. τ and its application form τ[κ].
-As mentioned in Section 2.5, this is needed to support intensional analysis of quantified types [39].
-It can also be used to define logic connectives and constants, as in id : True = λk :Kind. λt :k.t but False is not inhabited (this is essentially the consistency property of TL which we will show later).
+- -Kinds Πt : κ . κ' and $\kappa \to \kappa'$ are used to typecheck the type-level function λt : κ . τ and the corresponding application form τ_1 τ_2 .
+Assuming Ω and Nat are inductive kinds (defined later) and Prime is a predicate with kind schema Nat \to Kind, we can write a type term such as λt : Ω . t, which has kind $\Omega \to \Omega$, a type-level arithmetic function such as plus which has kind Nat \to Nat \to Nat, or the universally quantified proposition in Section 2.2, which is represented as the kind Πt : Nat.Prime(t) \to Prime(g(t)). - -Kinds $\Pi k : u \cdot \kappa$ and $u \to \kappa$ are used to typecheck the type-level kind abstraction $\lambda k : u \cdot \tau$ and its application form $\tau[\kappa]$.
+As mentioned in Section 2.5, this is needed to support intensional analysis of quantified types [Trifonov et al. 2000].
+It can also be used to define logic connectives and constants, as in